 Because the employees and directors who may receive stock option grants and the amount of such grants are determined by the Board or the Committee from time to time, it is not possible to state the names or positions of, or the number of options that may be granted to, such employees and directors of the Company and its subsidiaries.
 However, it can reasonably be anticipated that each person nominated for election as a director at the Annual Meeting, and each executive officer of the Company, may at some time in the future receive grants under the Plan.
-The maximum number of shares of Common Stock that may subject to awards granted to any one individual over the life of the Plan is 500,000.
+The maximum number of shares of Common Stock that may subject to awards granted to any one individual over the life of the Plan has been 500,000, and would be increased by the Amendment to 1,000,000.

 The Board or the Committee is authorized to establish, at the time each grant is made, the time or times at which stock options may be exercised and whether all of the stock options become exercisable at one time or in increments over time.
 The exercise price of stock options is set by the Board or the Committee at the time of the granting of an option, and will not be less than the fair market value of such shares at the time of grant.
 It is anticipated that awards will be granted in consideration of the recipients' continued service with the Company.
 In the event of a stock dividend, stock split, reverse stock split or similar capital adjustment, the Plan provides for appropriate adjustments to the number of shares reserved for issuance pursuant to the exercise of stock options, the number of stock options previously granted and the exercise price of stock options previously granted.

-The closing price of the Company's Common Stock on the Nasdaq Stock Exchange LLC on May 23, 2007, was \$6.13 per share, and the additional 1,500,000 shares to be authorized for issuance under the Plan thus have an aggregate market value of \$9,195,000.
+The closing price of the Company's Common Stock on the Nasdaq Stock Exchange LLC on April 25, 2008, was \$2.82 per share, and the additional 2,000,000 shares to be authorized for issuance under the Plan thus have an aggregate market value of \$5,640,000.